Hima-Ten!

 Hima-Ten! (ひまてん!, Himaten!) is a Japanese manga series written and illustrated by Genki Ono.
-The series began publication in Shueisha's Weekly Shōnen Jump magazine in July 2024.
-It has been compiled into five tankōbon volumes as of September 2025.
+The series was serialized in Shueisha's Weekly Shōnen Jump magazine from July 2024 to June 2026, with its chapters collected into eleven tankōbon volumes.

 Plot

 The series follows Tenichi Iemori, a 16-year-old high school student who works part-time as a house cleaner.
 On his first day as a second-year student, Himari Yoshino, a popular model who owns a popular makeup line, transfers to his school.
 He then discovers that he was hired to clean Himari's apartment on a regular basis, as contrary to Himari's public persona, she is unable to keep her place clean.